egoist/poi/README.md

 **Dive into the [WIKI](https://github.com/egoist/vbuild/wiki) or [API](#api) to see more.** 😋

-Or see the alive example made with `vbuild`: https://github.com/vist-service/vist

 ## Install

 **Install via NPM**, work with Node >= 4 and NPM >=3: